-In addition to the regulation we are subject to in the United States, we are also subject to regulation internationally.
-Perella Weinberg UK Limited ("PWP U.K.") is authorized and regulated by the Financial Conduct Authority ("FCA") and, as a Small Non-Interconnected investment firm, is required to maintain certain minimum regulatory capital.
-Perella Weinberg Partners France SAS ("PWP France") is authorized and regulated by the Authorite de Controle Prudentiel ("ACPR") and the Authorite des Marches Financiers ("AMF") and, as a class 3 investment firm, is required to maintain certain minimum regulatory capital.
+In addition to the regulation, we are subject to in the United States, we are also subject to regulation internationally.
+Perella Weinberg UK Limited ("PWP U.K.") is authorized and regulated by the Financial Conduct Authority ("FCA") as a Small Non-Interconnected investment firm.
+Perella Weinberg Partners France SAS ("PWP France") is authorized and regulated by the Authorite de Controle Prudentiel ("ACPR") and the Authorite des Marches Financiers ("AMF") as a class 3 investment firm.
+Both PWP U.K. and PWP France are subject to regulations applicable to investment firms respectively in the U.K. and in France, including market abuse and insider dealing regulation, anti-money laundering, conflicts management, business conduct, regulatory reporting and minimum regulatory capital requirements.
 Tudor, Pickering, Holt & Co.
 Securities - Canada, ULC ("TPH Canada") is registered as an investment dealer with the provincial securities regulators in the Canadian provinces of Alberta, British Columbia, Manitoba, Ontario, Québec and Saskatchewan, with the Alberta Securities Commission being TPH Canada's principal regulator under the passport system adopted by Canada's provincial and territorial securities regulators.
-TPH Canada is also a dealer member of the New Self-Regulatory Organization of Canada ("New SRO," formerly the Investment Industry Regulatory Organization of Canada or "IIROC"), which adopts and enforces rules governing the capital, business conduct, record keeping, trading, individual registration and proficiency, governance, and examines the activities of, its member firms.
-Per the New SRO's rules, TPH Canada is required to maintain certain minimum capital, with additional capital requirements when TPH Canada participates in deal financings or executes trades outside of its carrying broker relationship.
+TPH Canada is also a dealer member of the Canadian Investment Regulatory Organization ("CIRO"), which adopts and enforces rules overseeing the capital, business conduct, record keeping, individual registration and proficiency, governance, and examines the activities of, its member firms.
+Per CIRO's rules, TPH Canada is required to maintain certain minimum capital, with additional capital requirements when TPH Canada participates in deal financings outside of its carrying broker relationship.

-Certain parts of our business are subject to compliance with laws and regulations of U.S. federal and state governments, non-U.S. governments, their respective agencies and/or various self-regulatory organizations or exchanges relating to, among other things, the privacy of client information, and any failure to comply with these regulations could expose us to liability and/or reputational damage.
+Certain parts of our business are subject to compliance with laws and regulations of U.S. federal and state governments, non-U.S. governments, their respective agencies and/or various self-regulatory organizations relating to, among other things, the privacy of client information, and any failure to comply with these regulations could expose us to liability and/or reputational damage.